 Students in the School of Counseling have a minimum required number of advisement meetings during their time in their program.
+The School of Counseling also hosts Advisement Week each fall and spring semester to support on-campus meetings with faculty advisors in support of student development and student wellness.
 Please consult the Graduate Catalog for the advisement process and schedule of meetings.